 The worst part is that different flies carry different kinds of diseases.
 Face flies spread Moraxella Bovis, which has been known to cause pinkeye in cattle, while relentless bites from horn flies can cause an incredible amount of economic losses to the farmer or producer.

-In short, as a cattle farmer, your best course of action is to find effective fly control methods for cattle.
-This task, however, isn’t as easy as it might at first sound.
+As a cattle farmer, your best course of action is to find effective fly control methods for cattle.
+This isn’t as easy as it might at first sound.
 Flies have been around for millions of years and have adapted to their environment, giving them an edge on almost any method you may think of using.

 Therefore, completely getting rid of cow flies won’t be possible.
 However, you can find excellent and effective fly control methods that will at least minimize the nuisance and losses that these pests can cause.
 Let’s take a quick look at some of the best methods for fly control.
 We also explain different kinds of flies that bother cattle.